 The structures identified in Clause 21.1 shall be the subject of capacity design.
-In the capacity design of structures, kinematically consistent mechanisms are chosen, and the energy-dissipating elements are designed and detailed as specified in Clauses 21.2 to 21.9.
-All other structural elements in the seismic force resisting system (SFRS) are then provided with sufficient reserve capacity to ensure that the chosen energy-dissipating mechanisms are maintained in the selected locations without the formation of any additional mechanisms throughout the deformations that can occur.
+In the capacity design of structures, kinematically consistent mechanisms are chosen, and the energy-dissipating elements are designed and detailed as specified in Clauses 21.2 to 21.8.
+All other structural elements in the SFRS are then provided with sufficient reserve capacity to ensure that the chosen energy-dissipating mechanisms are maintained in the selected locations throughout the deformations that can occur.

-21.2.2 Seismic force resisting systems
+21.2.2 Seismic-force-resisting systems